 - Trim the chicken of excess fat, then cut each thigh into 3cm pieces.

-- Select Saute in the menu of an electric pressure cooker and heat 1-2 tablespoons of oil.
+- Select Saute in the menu of an electric pressure cooker (or multi-cooker) and heat 1-2 tablespoons of oil.
 Cook the eggplants until browned then remove and set aside.
 If using a conventional pressure cooker, put it on medium heat and follow the same procedure in this step.

 - Heat another tablespoon of oil in the cooker and cook the chicken until well browned.
 Remove from the cooker and set aside.

 - Add the curry paste and cook for 1-2 minutes or until aromatic.
 Return the chicken to the cooker and stir to coat in the paste.
 Add the stock, coconut milk, eggplant and four of the lime leaves.
 Lock the lid in place and cook (on High Pressure, if using electric pressure cookers or multi-cookers) for 6-8 minutes.